What is Searchable

 - Collections, over 500 pamphlets, anthologies, and special editions are available to search

 What is not included in the searchable database?

 - Advertisements, schedules, directories, and listings have been omitted from the JSH-Online searchable database.
 Note: All of this content is still viewable and accessible using the print issue “view online” feature, using the online Directory search, or by downloading the annual Journal Directory.

 - Images, for which we do not have rights for online use.

 - Limited content for which we do not have rights for online use, such as some “Items of Interest” articles published in the Sentinel.

 Can I search audio content on JSH-Online?

-Submit your search by clicking the search button (the silver magnifying glass icon), or simply by pressing "Enter” on your keyboard.
+- Submit your search by clicking the 'Search' button or simply by pressing "Enter" or "Return" on your keyboard.

 How does the JSH-Online search engine determine which results to return?